Balanced and Aeppli Parameters for the Heterotic Moduli: Introduction

 Our setup here will assume the existence of a background K\"ahler metric.
 In this setup, the first solutions to the heterotic system were constructed by Li and Yau \cite{LY05} by the inverse function theorem.
 This construction was later generalized by Andreas and Garcia-Fernandez \cite{AG2012}.
 A new proof was given in \cite{CPY2022}, where the inverse function theorem was applied in a fixed balanced class.
 Compared to \cite{CPY2022}, the present work uses the implicit function theorem to vary the balanced class parameter.

-There are two distinguished cohomology classes which can be attached to the heterotic system: the balanced class and the Aeppli class.
-The roles of these classes is explored in \cite{MGF22,MGF23,MGF-JDG}.
+Two distinguished cohomology classes can be attached to the heterotic system: the balanced class and the Aeppli class.
+The roles of these classes are explored in \cite{MGF22,MGF23,MGF-JDG}.
 We will show how to use these classes as parameters on the moduli, and we construct solutions with prescribed class nearby a K\"ahler class.
 We state our main results below.